 Where: Next to the Sheldon Community

 VFW Fourth of July Parade

-The highlight of this annual event is the Moose on Parade auction, in which 4-foot plywood moose cutouts are decorated by local artists and sold to the highest bidder.
+Moose on Parade auction where 4-foot plywood moose cutouts are decorated by local artists and sold to the highest bidder.
 Come early to stake out your favorite ungulate.

 Where: Main Street, with the moose stationed around town for pre-auction viewing